sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Some Item cards require more than 1 token.

-The GM may interpret a Speed of 0 as limiting a character's gait to walking.
+Beyond the effects Speed has on certain moves, the number of tokens you have on Speed can have fictional effects.
+The GM may interpret a Speed of 0 as limiting a character's gait.

-# Moves - Good Thing I Brought, Do a Flashback, Critical Success
+# Moves - Good Thing I Brought, Do a Flashback, Critical Success, Take a Breather

 ## Good Thing I Brought...